mzj14/bf-switch-config/README.md

 ## To do
 * The switch's IP is obtained via DHCP.
 Use hostname to access the switch.
 * Change the default password for safety consideration.
-* Currently only 1 out of 2 switches works.
-The other switch installed with Ubuntu 16.4.4 has driver issues and can not start P4 functions.
-Will contact Stordis technique support soon.

 ## P4 function cases
 * See `basic_switching.md`